cooper/wikifier/doc/models.md

 ## Using models

-Wikifier has a special syntax for using models.
+wikifier has a special syntax for using models.
 Write them like any block, except prefix the model name with a dollar sign (`$`).
 ```
 $my_model {